What Is Life Like In Panama?

 Panama has a vibrant nightlife.
 Between the pubs, casinos, dance halls, and nightclubs, the party doesn't stop until the sun comes up.
 There are plenty of live music venues, rooftop bars, late-night dining options to enjoy, and bars catering to every genre of music.

 The cost of living in Panama is low relative to more expensive countries like Canada, the USA, or Europe.
 Panama is a little more costly than some Latin American countries like Mexico, but that is the price you pay for a greater level of personal safety and more developed infrastructure.
 Even in Panama, a modest pension, salary from remote work or foreign investments, or income from your retirement savings goes a long way.
-Pensioners can also benefit from mandatory discounts on a wide range of goods and services offered to individuals of the retirement age.
+Pensioners can also benefit from mandatory discounts on a wide range of goods and services offered to individuals of retirement age.

 Rent in Panama is relatively cheap, especially if you live in a modest apartment or house outside of Panama City.
 You can easily find a decent apartment for $900 or $1,100 USD.
-Certain grocery items are less expensive, like seafood, fresh fruit, and vegetables which are sourced locally, while imported goods can be a bit pricey.
+Certain grocery items are less expensive, like seafood, fresh fruit, and vegetables, which are sourced locally, while imported goods can be a bit pricey.

 Panama's affordability is one of its pros, making it a practical choice for retirees and expats alike.
 The cost of living is lower than in many Western countries, and properties, both for purchase and rent, are relatively affordable, whether you're seeking a cozy apartment in the city or a spacious beachfront villa.